princedan-123/alx-higher_level_programming/0x11-python-network_1/README.md

 You must use the packages requests and sys
 You are not allowed to import packages other than requests and sys You don’t need to error check arguments passed to the script (number or type) Please test your script in the sandbox provided, using the web server running on port 5000

-guillaume@ubuntu:~/0x11$ ./6-post_email.py http://0.0.0.0:5000/post_email hr@holbertonschool.com
-Your email is: hr@holbertonschool.com guillaume@ubuntu:~/0x11$
 Repo:

 GitHub repository: alx-higher_level_programming